Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 #### Constructor

 > 🚧 Note
-> AssetToken, GroupToken, and SeriesToken will be reflected as a BoxValue in protobuff in the near future.
+> AssetToken and ConstructorToken will be reflected as a BoxValue in protobuff in the near future.

 * ``` address ``` \
 The address of this output.